‘Mom' vs 'Mum': What's the Difference Between the Two?

 • Today is a day to celebrate moms around the world – Mother’s Day!

-• My niece is now a mother; we have to go get her a baby gift.
+• My niece is now part of the moms club; we have to go get her a baby gift.

 • Our moms are best friends, and so are we; it’s kind of crazy!

-• My mom is getting older now; I need to help her out a bit more.
+• My moms getting older now; I need to help her out a bit more.

 And remember, you can use the British English spelling of the word the same way you’d use the American version of the word.